 |

 II,74.
-WHO has known the first distinction and who has seen the creation of bodies and these varied worlds, in which some holy powers have fed and which have exerted a blissful royalty? |
+WHO has known the first distinction and who has seen the coming into being of bodies and these varied worlds, on which some holy powers have been fed and which have ruled over a blessed realm? |

 2,74. Τις διενοηθη τον πρωτον αφορισμον και τις εγνω την πρωτην κινησιν και οπως οι λογικοι δια των κοπων αυτων επαναστρεφουσιν προς την κληρονομιαν αυτων. |